nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a010.md

 | POST | /STU3/v1/HealthcareService/$ers.searchHealthcareServicesForPatient | Session Token [(Details)](develop_business_flow_bf001.html) |

 ### Description
-As a Referring Clinician (/Administrator) needing to refer a patient I want to search for services that are appropriate for my patient so that I can create a shortlist of services where my patient can be referred to.
+As a Referring Clinician (/Administrator) needing to refer a patient
+I want to search for services that are appropriate for my patient
+So that I can create a shortlist of services where my patient can be referred to.

 This endpoint is to be used as part of the [Create Referral](develop_business_flow_bf004.html) workflow.

 ### Prerequisite Operations
-If using the filter on specialty, the value provided must be a valid code obtained via the [Get Reference Data (A004)](explore_endpoint_a008.html) endpoint.
+If using the filter on specialty, the value provided must be a valid code obtained via the [Get Reference Data (A004)](explore_endpoint_a004.html) endpoint.

 ### Request Operation